On the Rock River in Illinois

 Restaurant just north of Oregon on Illinois 2.
 Reserve at 815-732-4540.

-Canoeing and kayaking: In Oregon, T.J.'s Canoe Rentals provides canoes, kayaks and shuttles.
+Canoeing and kayaking: Eagle's Bluff Outfitters rents canoes and provides shuttles.
 The Rock River Water Trail is 330 miles.

 Stronghold Camp & Retreat Center: For a Castle Tour, $5, call in advance to arrange, 815-732-6111.
 The blufftop grounds also include a labyrinth, a high-ropes course and walking trails.